xapp-ai/documentation/docs/model/model-best-practices.md

 Ensure your sample utterances for each intent are unique.
 If there is overlap, you may want to split out the overlapping utterances into their own intent.

+In some cases, you can solve ambiguity with [input contexts](/docs/model/intents#contexts).

 ### Remember Phonetic Ambiguity